 What are vitamins and supplements?

 Vitamins are organic compounds needed in small amounts that your body can't make for itself.
-Apart from vitamin D, which is mostly sourced from sunlight, most of the vitamins you need come from food.
+Apart from vitamin D, which your skin makes from sunlight, most of the vitamins you need come from food.

 Dietary supplements are complementary medicines which contain nutrients that may fill a deficiency (a gap) in your diet.
 Examples include multivitamins, single minerals, fish oil capsules and herbal supplements.

 Good nutrition in pregnancy is vital for the healthy growth and development of your baby.
 You need to consume enough nutrients to meet your baby's needs, as well as your own.